An algebraicity conjecture of Drinfeld and the moduli of $p$-divisible groups: Introduction

 \begin{introrem} One should formulate and prove versions of the Theorem~\ref{introthm:main} `with coefficients' (see for instance~\cite{ito2023deformation} or~\cite{marks2023prismatic}), allowing smooth group schemes over the ring of integers of finite extensions of $\Rat_p$.
 This will be considered in forthcoming work of the first author, Z. G.

-There is also the very interesting question of allowing the cocharacter to be defined over a \emph{ramified} extension of the field of coefficients, and, relatedly, to find the correct analogues of $\BT{n}$ associated with parahoric group schemes, but this appears to require a genuinely new idea. \end{introrem}
+There is also the very interesting question of finding the correct analogues of $\BT{n}$ associated with parahoric group schemes.
+In particular, these analogues should somehow be aware of the corresponding local models as appearing for instance in~\cite{anschutz2022padictheorylocalmodels}.
+However, this appears to require a genuinely new idea. \end{introrem}

 Let us now record some other results about $\BT{n}$ that are of independent interest, and give some idea of the proof of Theorem~\ref{introthm:main} along the way.

 Following Drinfeld, we first obtain a somewhat explicit description of the mod-$p$ fiber $\BT{1}\otimes\Field_p$.
 To explain this, recall that we can associate with the pair $(G,\mu)$ the algebraic $k$-stack $\Disp{1}$ of \defnword{$F$-zips with $G$-structure and type $\mu$}; see~\cite{Pink2015-ye}: It is a smooth zero-dimensional Artin stack over $k$ with affine diagonal, and $\Disp{1}(R)$ is obtained by replacing $R^{\mathrm{syn}}\otimes\Field_p$ with the \emph{$F$-zip stack} $R^{\Fzip}$ in the definition of $\BT{1}(R)$.
 The stack $R^{\Fzip}$ is a sort of toy model for the mod-$p$ syntomification, and will play a significant technical role in our proofs.
 In any case, we now have: